Utkarsh263/Customer_Segmentation/README.md

 # KMeans Customer Segmentation – Mall Customers

 ## Problem Overview
 Customer segmentation is an unsupervised learning task aimed at grouping customers based on similar purchasing behavior.
-This project uses KMeans clustering to segment mall customers using their annual income and spending score, helping businesses understand customer types and improve marketing strategies.
+This project uses KMeans clustering to segment mall customers using their annual income and spending scores, helping businesses understand customer types and improve marketing strategies.

 ## Dataset Description
 The dataset contains customer information collected from a shopping mall.
 Only behavior-related features are used for clustering.